aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

 If you are internally laughing at the triviality of this concept, I concur.
 Do not make a fundamental attribution error by assuming this post belies my ability to do *real math*.

 My true intent in writing this post was to practice my mathjax skills and to share a quick idea I had.
-If I don't have time to write long, deep posts, the substitute is more simpler ones.
+If I don't have time to write about deep ideas, at least I will have shared simpler ones because $1>0$